FJ-Rodriguez-Lozano/Billiard-dataset/README.md

 # Billiard-dataset
-Billiard-dataset is a collection of recordings made for the scientific paper titled: "*3D reconstruction system and multi-object local tracking algorithm designed for billiards*".
+Billiard-dataset is a collection of recordings made for the scientific paper titled: ["*3D reconstruction system and multiobject local tracking algorithm designed for billiards*"](https://rdcu.be/ddU1q).
 The main objective is the creation of a system to perform a reconstruction of billiards moves in a 3D virtual world and a new multi-object tracking algorithm applied to billiards.

 ![alt text](https://github.com/FJ-Rodriguez-Lozano/Billiard-dataset/blob/main/example.png?raw=true)